jmpsec/osctrl-docs/content/components/osctrl-tls/_index.md

 The idea behind making osctrl-tls its own component is all about scalability.
 In a scenario with many nodes enrolled, the number of requests is going to increase quickly, especially if we lower the intervals.

 Running multiple instances of osctrl-tls will help to scale the service and be reliable for a larger number of nodes.

+For example, using the intervals of the flags above, where logs, configuration and queries run every 600, 300 and 60 seconds.
+Presuming that you have 1000 machines and you want to enroll them all in **osctrl**